Michelle Badash, MS

 To date, vaccines and other immunotherapies have not been effective in killing breast cancer.
 There is always hope that this may be effective in some patients, and scientists feel that the greatest benefit from vaccinations against breast cancer may be in those patients who have a predisposition to developing the disease (most likely related to a family history or a genetic mutation in a gene such as BRCA-1 or BRCA-2).

-Hormonal therapy is designed to take advantage of the fact that many breast cancers are "estrogen sensitive."
-In other words, estrogen—a hormone—binds to the "estrogen sensitive" cells and stimulates them to grow and divide.
+Hormonal therapy is designed to take advantage of the fact that many breast cancers are estrogen-sensitive.
+In other words, the hormone estrogen binds to the estrogen-sensitive cells and stimulates them to grow and divide.
 Anti-estrogen drugs, like

 Newer agents, like aromatase inhibitors, may be more effective than tamoxifen in both early and advanced stages of breast cancer.
 Examples of aromatase inhibitors include:

-In some cases, these agents are inappropriate (eg, in women who are premenopausal or who cannot tolerate aromatase inhibitors).
+In some cases, these agents are inappropriate, as in women who are premenopausal or who cannot tolerate aromatase inhibitors.
 Tamoxifen may be used instead of a newer agent.
 There is another type of hormonal therapy drugs called luteinizing hormone-releasing hormone (LHRH) agonists, which works by blocking how much estrogen the body makes.
 LHRH agonists may reduce the risk of cancer recurrence in premenopausal women who have early stage breast cancer.
 In some cases, it is used along with tamoxifen.